 The report validates the role citizen science has to play in supporting and enhancing wider cetacean research, and demonstrates that volunteers using platforms of opportunity can gather long-term data within smaller areas to show spatial and temporal trends not picked up by more dedicated, but less frequent, surveys conducted once a decade.

-This report continues to demonstrate why ongoing regular monitoring of cetaceans is vital.
+Over the last 14 years we have undertaken 775 surveys across 12 sea regions and this report continues to demonstrate why ongoing regular monitoring of cetaceans is vital.

 The compilation and analysis of real-time, long-term data are essential to make effective and informed decisions about the protection of our whales and dolphins so urgently need.